wxli0/MT-MAG/README.md

 cd MT-MAG

-In a json file, five mandatory attributes and two optional attributes are specified:
+In a json file in task_metadata/, five mandatory attributes and two optional attributes are specified:

 - ranks: List[str].
 Mandatory.
 All ranks with increasing classification depth in the taxonomy.